NateEag/try-ansible/readme.txt

  anything - ships with modules for managing things like users/groups).

 *Playbooks* use modules to define a list of actions that should happen.

+...so far I have not found a standard way to manage third-party modules/playbooks.
+I'm just going to drop them lock, stock, and barrel into roles/ and library/, so I won't break my setup if a dependency goes offline.
+TODO: figure out how people usually manage this.
+Looks like ansible-galaxy could be at least a partial solution?